 Too much carbs >>> blood sugar spike >>> insulin levels rise >>>muscles fill up with glycogen>>> leftovers potentially store as body fat.

-In a nutshell, carbohydrates are NEEDED by your body but just in moderate amounts.
-A few ways to minimize insulin issues are: to consume low GI and high fiber carbohydrates (listed below), try to avoid all refined sugars, and when eating carbohydrates have them with a protein or healthy fat source.
+In a nutshell, carbohydrates are NEEDED by your body, but just in moderate amounts.
+A few ways to minimise insulin issues are: to consume low GI and high fibre carbohydrates (listed below), try to avoid all refined sugars, and when eating carbohydrates, have them with a protein or healthy fat source.

-Some examples of LOW GI, high fiber carbohydrate foods are:
+Some examples of LOW GI, high fibre carbohydrate foods are:

 - Breads and cereals — I personally love rye bread!